w3nest/mkdocs-ts/doc/assets/tutorials.notebook.python.matplotlib.md

 # MatplotLib Integration

-This page illustrates the use of Matplotlib for creating and managing graphics within the Pyodide environment.
+This page illustrates the use of <ext-link target="matplotlib">Matplotlib</ext-link> for creating and managing graphics within the Pyodide environment.
 The approach, which can be extended to other scenarios involving Python libraries for graphics generation, involves producing HTML, SVG, or PNG content via Pyodide and rendering it using standard DOM elements.